Lancaster Green Ayre railway station: Take-over by the Midland Railway

-Run down
+Run Down

 The line between Wennington and Morecambe via Green Ayre fell victim to the Beeching Axe.
-It closed to passengers on 2 January 1966, although the line through the station continued to be used for freight until 16 March 1976.
+It closed to passengers on 2 January 1966, although freight services continued through the station until 16 March 1976.
 The station was demolished that year.

 The Greyhound Bridge was converted for use by the A589 road from 1972.
 The site of Green Ayre station is now a public park.
 Nothing remains of the station, but a goods crane from Hornby goods shed has been erected in the park near the site.
 The site of the adjacent locomotive shed is now occupied by a supermarket.